SneakySnail/LIPRAS/README.md

 <b> Why use LIPRAS?</b> You can use LIPRAS to visualize and analyze diffraction data.

 <li> Quickly extract relevant peak information about the <b>position, full width at half maximum (FWHM), and intensity</b> </li>
-<li> Customize the background fit by either treating it separately (Polynomial or Spline) or including it in the least-square routine (Polynomial only)</li>
+<li> Customize the background fit by either treating it separately (Polynomial or Spline) or including it in the least-squares routine (Polynomial only)</li>
 <li> Fit up to <b>20 peaks</b> in the current profile region </li>
 <li> Choose from 5 different peak-shape functions: <b>Gaussian, Lorentzian, Pseudo-Voigt, and Pearson VII, and Asymmetric Pearson VII</b> </li>
 <li> Peak-shape functions can be constrained in terms of intensity, peak position, FWHM, and mixing coefficient</li>